nathaliandrad/Seek_And_Pick/README.md

-A bit of the backend of Seek and Pick
+Seek And Pick is an adventure puzzle game